SSWConsulting/SSW.Rules.Content/rules/do-you-use-indentation-for-readability/rule.md

 ### Hi Adam,

 Please change from X to Y
 The program flow logic worries me a bit
 Done.
 Sorry, this wasn't a final decision - I just put it there for testing purposes

 :::
 :::
 ::: bad
-Figure: Bad Example - there's too much information here
+Figure: Bad example - There's too much information with no reasonable order
 :::

 ::: email-template